Skip to content

 pipe[1] counter() -> (reg count:u8) { count += 1 } // Moore machine (1-cycle pipeline)

-LLM Pitfall: comb/pipe/flow are NOT just function modifiers - they define hardware implementation strategy.
-Small Pyrope does not support function capture variables; pass values as arguments.
+LLM Pitfall: comb/pipe/mod are NOT just function modifiers — they define hardware implementation strategy. mod is the only kind that can orchestrate pipelined calls (await[N], @[N]).
+Small Pyrope does not support runtime function captures; pass runtime values as arguments.
+Visible comptime bindings are lexical.

 3. Bit Selection Syntax